BU-ISCIII/BU-ISCIII/docs/mRNAseq-service.md

 After the process is completed, a new folder named `01-${DATE}_rnaseq` is generated.
 This folder contains the results of the mRNAseq analysis.
 Among the most relevant files to check and review are:

 - `multiqc/star_salmon/multiqc_report.html`: An HTML report displaying quality control metrics for raw reads alignment, transcript expression quantification, strand-specificity checks, and more.
-Here are the key sections in the report to focus on:
+Here are the **key sections** in the report to focus on:

-  - FASTQC: Assess the quality of reads in the FastQC section, which presents the mean quality value across each base position in the read.
+  - **FASTQC**: Assess the quality of reads in the FastQC section, which presents the mean quality value across each base position in the read.

-  - STAR: Review the percentage of uniquely mapped reads mapping.
+  - **STAR**: Review the percentage of uniquely mapped reads mapping.

-  - `salmon.merged.gene_counts.tsv`: This file contains the merged counts data.
+  - **`salmon.merged.gene_counts.tsv`**: This file contains the merged counts data.

-  - RSeQC: Check the predominant strandedness value within the Infer experiment section and ensure it matches the information in the samplesheet (SRVXXXYYYY_YYYYMMDD_RNASEQZZZ_researcher_S/ANALYSIS/${DATE}_ANALYSIS01_RNASEQ/samplesheet.csv).
+  - **RSeQC**: Check the predominant **strandedness** value within the Infer experiment section and ensure it matches the information in the samplesheet (`SRVXXXYYYY_YYYYMMDD_RNASEQZZZ_researcher_S/ANALYSIS/${DATE}_ANALYSIS01_RNASEQ/samplesheet.csv`).

+>[!WARNING]
-[!WARNING]: If the strandedness value does not match, then update the value in the samplesheet.csv file and re-deploy the mRNAseq analysis.
+>**If the strandedness value does not match, then update the value in the `samplesheet.csv` file and re-deploy the mRNAseq analysis.**

 ### Differential Expression Analysis